Sitting on a pyramid!

 Islamic Cairo

 This maze-like medieval quarter of Cairo is exciting to walk through as the narrow streets are just full of people going about their daily routines.
 The area is full of Islamic monuments and really old Mosques.
 The Khan Al-Khalili market (in use since 1382) is the most popular market for tourists in Egypt to visit.
-If you’re looking for something, this is the place as they have everything you might need like belly dancing equipment.
+If you are looking for something, this is the place as they have everything you might need like belly dancing equipment.
 Egyptians are excellent at taking advantage of people, haggle down at least half of whatever they offer as the price.

 Pyramids of Giza and The Sphinx